sgibb/MALDIquant/README.md

 ```

 ## Examples
-To illustrate the application of MALDIquant for analyzis of mass spectrometry
+To illustrate the application of MALDIquant for analyses of mass spectrometry
 data please find a number of example R scripts in the
 [MALDIquantExamples](https://github.com/sgibb/MALDIquantExamples) repository.